-Chapter 4 is devoted to the study of Clifford theory for ordinary representations of a group $\overline{G}$ and its related consequences which will be required to describe the Fischer-Clifford matrices.
-In Section 4.1 we study the relationship between characters of a group $\overline{G}$ and its normal subgroup N. We present various sufficient conditions for the extendibility of an irreducible character $\theta$ of N to its inertia group $\overline{H}$ in $\overline{G}$ .
+Chapter 4 is devoted to the study of Clifford theory for ordinary representations of a group \overline{G} and its related consequences which will be required to describe the Fischer-Clifford matrices.
+In Section 4.1 we study the relationship between characters of a group \overline{G} and its normal subgroup N. We present various sufficient conditions for the extendibility of an irreducible character θ of N to its inertia group \overline{H} in \overline{G} .
 In Section 4.2 we describe the theory of the Fischer-Clifford matrices.
-If $\overline{G}=N.G$ is an appropriate group extension of N by G, the technique involves the construction of a non-singular matrix for each conjugacy class of $\overline{G} / N \cong G$ .
-Then by using these matrices together with the fusion maps and character tables of some subgroups of G which are inertia factors of the inertia groups in $\overline{G}$ , we are able to construct the complete character table of $\overline{G}$ .
+If $\overline{G}{=}N.G$ is an appropriate group extension of N by G, the technique involves the construction of a non-singular matrix for each conjugacy class of $\overline{G}/N\cong G$.
+Then by using these matrices together with the fusion maps and character tables of some subgroups of G which are inertia factors of the inertia groups in \overline{G} , we are able to construct the complete character table of \overline{G} .
 In this mini-thesis we apply this technique only to split group extensions.
 This technique has been discussed and used (mainly to split extensions) in, among many others, Moori and Mpono [19], [20], [21], Mpono [22] and Whitley [26].
-This section deals with the properties of the Fischer-Clifford matrices of an extension $\overline{G}$ = N.G with the property that every irreducible character of N can be extended to an irreducible character of its inertia group in $\overline{G}$ .
+This section deals with the properties of the Fischer-Clifford matrices which are helpful in their computations.
+In particular we study a special case of Fischer-Clifford matrices of an extension $\overline{G} = N.G$ with the property that every irreducible character of N can be extended to an irreducible character of its inertia group in \overline{G} .

 For notation on the conjugacy classes of elements, we follow the notation used in the ATLAS [3].
 All our groups and sets are finite unless otherwise specified.
-For the accuracy and time-efficiency of data, extensive use was made of the program MAGMA[14], to compute conjugacy classes, centralizers of the representatives of conjugacy classes, character tables and inertia factors of the subgroups N and G of the split extension $\overline{G}$ .
+For the accuracy and time-efficiency of data, extensive use was made of the program MAGMA[14], to compute conjugacy classes, centralizers of the representatives of conjugacy classes, character tables and inertia factors of the subgroups N and G of the split extension \overline{G} .